rackerlabs/design-system/_docs/style/focus-states.md

 ### Focusable containers

 Some elements, such as [choice tiles]({{site.baseurl}}/components/choice-tiles.html), feature a clickable container.
-Apply the focus tot he entire container according to standard focus guidelines.
+Apply the focus to the entire container according to standard focus guidelines.

 {% endcolumn %}